TotomInc/skid-inc/README.md

 For any coders that want to help:

 1. Clone the repo.
 2. Install all dev dependencies with `npm i`.
-We recommend you to test your changes on a local server, using `npm start`.
+Test your changes on a local server, using `npm start`.
+3. Before pushing everything, run `npm run build` (concat + minify).
-3. Please, carefully test changes that you have done, otherwise I will not accept the pull-request.
+4. Please, carefully test changes that you have done, otherwise I will not accept the pull-request.

 ### Workflow: